cslab/csspin-frontend/doc/plugins/cypress.rst

     :caption: Minimal configuration of ``spinfile.yaml`` to use ``csspin_frontend.cypress``

     plugin_packages:
-        - csspin-java     # required by spin_ce
+        - csspin-java     # required by spin-ce
         - csspin-ce       # required for creating a CE instance
         - csspin-python
         - csspin-frontend